-This Is How Neo-Nazis And Antifa Are Redefining Fashion
+The Meaning Behind Neo-Nazi And Antifa Uniforms

 The polo shirt look has been associated with white supremacist groups for a long time.
 They are the uniform of choice of nationalist group called Vanguard America.
 For decades, Fred Perry golf shirts have been so tied to racist groups that the Southern Poverty Law Center lists the company in its glossary as a “brand of sport shirts often favored by skinheads.”
 In July, Fred Perry’s CEO had to go on the record explicitly distancing the brand from hate groups.
 “It is a shame that we have to even answer the question,” Flynn told the Canadian Broadcasting Corporation.
 “No, we don’t support the ideals or the group that you speak of.
 It is counter to our beliefs and the people we work with.”

-At press time, Lacoste and Ralph Lauren had not responded to requests for comment about white supremacists co-opting shirts that are so closely tied to their brands.
+At press time, Lacoste had not responded to requests for comment about white supremacists co-opting shirts that are so closely tied to its brand.
+Ralph Lauren, which is also known for its polo shirts, sent a statement saying the company, “celebrates diversity, and categorically denounces all forms of hatred, and bigotry.”

 Many political movements of the past are identified with particular forms of clothing.
 German Nazis under Hitler wore starched military uniforms with swastika armbands.
 Mussolini’s soldiers were known as Blackshirts, because of their black ties, shirts, and hats.
 The suffragettes expressed their allegiance to the cause by wearing white.
 More recently, those who opposed Trumps policies took to the streets wearing pink knit “pussy hats.”